sparshsah/foggy-ml/README.md

 - Many readers will see this code and instinctively want to refactor from functional to OOP.
 Resist this urge.

+- We permit ourselves our personal predilection for underscores, to the point of controversy and perhaps even overuse.
+    For example, if we have a 2D array `arr`, we will iterate over each row within that array as `_arr`.
+Similarly, if we have a function `foo`, we will call its helper `_foo`, and in turn its helper `__foo`.
+    This nomenclature takes a little getting-used-to, but we vigorously defend the modularity and clarity it promotes.
+For example, building a nested series of one-liner helpers becomes second nature, so that each individual function is easy to digest and its position in the hierarchy is immediately obvious.
+    In fact, if you think of a row within an array (or a helper to a function) as a "private attribute" or "subcomponent", you might even call this at-first-glance unidiomatic nomenclature truly Pythonic!

 - We often pass up opportunities to take advantage of small data structures and fast numerical linear algebra operations.
 For example, we "flatten" our FANN into a pandas DataFrame with MultiIndex,